 3. It cannot be used when your exam dates are closing in, and you have not read anything about the subject matter at all.

-4. Getting coached will lead you to be taught by experts in the field who have practical knowledge of the subject matter.
+4. Getting a coach will lead you to be taught by experts in the field who have practical knowledge of the subject matter.
 In self-study, practical things which are unavailable online cannot be learned.

 5. It requires a lot of will power to self-study consistently which cannot be practiced by every student.